avh4/elm-format/README.md

 <!-- Open-source editors will be listed before closed-source editors. -->

 Find your editor in the table below.
-The recommended plugin for each editor is indicated with 🏆 (trophy emoji).
+The recommended plugin for each editor is indicated with :trophy: (trophy emoji).

 <table>
   <tr>